razeware/razeware.github.io/_posts/2019-02-13-extending-pg-search-sort.md

 ```
 By applying this concept to our search SQL query, we can sort the results a bit better.

 Since there is no easy-to-extend functionality on the `pg_search` gem, we had to monkey patch the necessary modules in an initializer.
 Monkey patching allowed us to get changes out quicker and get feedback sooner.
 To monkey patch, I added a class method `.with_pg_search_ordering`.
-When chained to our original search method, the gem produced the extra SQL needed to modify the `ORDER BY` clause of the query.
+When chained to our original search method, the gem produced the extra SQL needed to modify the `ORDER BY` clause of the query:
 ```
 SELECT